GregWickham/Reanimator/technical.md

     }
 }
 ```
-For each invoice in the displayed list we scrape the data fields of interest, and report those field values by raising the `AdjustedInvoiceLookedUp` and `AdjustmentLookedUp` events as appropriate.
+For each invoice or adjustment in the displayed list we scrape the data fields of interest, and report those field values by raising the `AdjustedInvoiceLookedUp` and `AdjustmentLookedUp` events as appropriate.
 Then we hit the 'N' key to display another page of invoices:
 ```
 Inquiry_1.Invoice.Menu.In(inquirySession).Choose(Keys.N);
 ```